vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

-`Organization` supports both photo clubs and museums.
+`Organization` supports both photo clubs and photo museums.
 Almost all properties apply to both.
 The relationship to `OrganizationType` is used to distinguish between clubs and museums.
 We could conceivably add photography `festivals` as well.</p>